 PJ: Can you describe these grey zones in more detail?
 What are the main advantages and disadvantages of working in them?

-FC:
+FC: Johanna, Douglas and Anna were artist book makers, sound artists, respectively zine makers before or while they became academics, and are – in my opinion – excellent theorists because they know their material first-hand, from their own practice, down to the gory details, and they are in touch with the most recent developments in their respective fields, because they have first-hand knowledge of the artists and curiosity for their work, and don’t care whether someone has been institutionally or scholarly recognized.
+If you are a musicologist, it is self-understood that you are able to play musical scores on the piano, and conversely if you are a musician or composer (like Kim Cascone), that you can write research papers on music.
+“Artistic research” is really an old hat in electronic music.
+I sometimes miss that fluency in other humanities disciplines.

 PJ: In 2001 you did an interview with Cornelia Sollfrank at the annual convention of the Computer Chaos Club.
 You asked her: ‘is hacking art and does hacking have something to do with art?’
 (Cramer 2001: 58) Twenty years later, how would you reply to your own question?

 FC: At our art school, Willem de Kooning Academy, we even have course modules called hacking from the second to the fourth Bachelor study year.
 So my answer would not only be yes, but that hacking has become mainstream fare in the creative industries.
 In our school, it has been traditionally advertising students who are taking the hacking courses to learn about memetic campaigning and apply ‘tactical media’ approaches to their commercial work.
 All the while, ‘hacking’ itself has become a mainstream industry term.
-Just go to any ‘hackathon’, or to most ‘hack labs’ and maker spaces, which mostly lack the critical politics of the older hacker movement of, among others, Richard Stallman and the GNU project or the German Chaos Computer Club.
+Just go to any ‘hackathon’, or to most ‘hack labs’ and maker spaces, which mostly lack the critical politics of the older hacker movement of, among others, Richard Stallman and the GNU project, the German Chaos Computer Club and its feminist group Häcksen to which Cornelia Sollfrank was associated.

 PJ: Your early thinking on the concept of the postdigital in works such as ‘Post-Digital Writing’ (Cramer 2012), ‘Post-digital Aesthetics’ (Cramer 2013), ‘What is “Post-digital”?’
 (Cramer 2015), and others, has significantly shaped art theory.
 Please assess relevance of the concept of the postdigital for today’s arts.

 FC: I think that, in the meantime, the term postdigital has become rather useless in the arts, because it is constantly being conflated and confused with the too-similar-sounding and much better-known ‘Post-Internet’.
 This is a tendency in contemporary art that peaked with the Berlin Biennial 2016 and eventually boiled down to gallery art in the visual language of the Internet’s popular visual culture.
-But aside from this, all the contemporary artistic tendencies that I closely follow – such as the Black Quantum Futurism collective from Philadelphia and the Display Distribute collective in Hong Kong, mixes art with other forms of work and knowledge as well as online and offline activities.
-While it thus could be called ‘postdigital – in the sense of transcending older systemic divisions between ‘contemporary art’ and ‘digital art’ - even the attribute ‘postdigital’ doesn’t make much sense any more since almost all art except mainstream gallery and collector art has become postdigital in that sense.
+But aside from this, all the contemporary artistic tendencies that I closely follow – such as the Black Quantum Futurism collective from Philadelphia and the Display Distribute collective in Hong Kong –, mix art with other forms of work and knowledge, as well as online and offline activities.
+While it thus could be called ‘postdigital’ – in the sense of transcending older divides between ‘contemporary art’ and ‘digital art’ - even the attribute ‘postdigital’ doesn’t make much sense any more since almost all art except mainstream gallery and collector art has become postdigital in that sense.